Pennsylvania Satellite Auction Winners And Mini Casino Sites

 As part of Pennsylvania’s widespread gambling expansion legislation, the Keystone State is getting up to 10 new casinos.
 Well, satellite casinos, that is.
 These smaller casinos, also called mini-casinos, will feature 300 to 750 slot machines.
 Some might also include up to 30 table games.

 The law passed in October of 2017.
 However, the satellite casino process did not begin until January 2018.
-The process for doling out satellite casino licenses features a series of live auctions.
-We’ll keep you updated with each of the latest winners, including bid amount and location.
-You can also keep reading if you want to learn more about how the auction process works.
+The process for doling out satellite casino licenses featured a series of live auctions.
+Keep reading if you want to learn more about how the auction process works.

 Current list of satellite casino projects in Pennsylvania